monicabaluna/willyfog/README.md

 Since signal sending has to be very exact (we need very well-timed delays), it cannot be done on the Cortex-A9 core (since timing is affected by the scheduler), so it must be done on the Arduino core (Cortex-M4).
 This way, sending is executed real-time.
 We implemented sending for the SONY protocol, using the example for NEC from [here](https://gist.github.com/EEVblog/6206934).

 When the user triggers a command (or a scheduled event is due), the web app just uploads an Arduino C++ script on the M4 core and that's it!
 The cores communicate via the serial interface.

-## The Development Flow
-At first, we wrote a web app in python, using BaseHTTPServer.
-We were using Javascript and ajax for the frontend.
-Later, when we got to the login / logout part, we discovered Basic HTTP was too.. basic.
-The Basic HTTP login procedure was not suitable for our project and the code became really crowded, so we switched to Django.

-We reimplemented most of the functionality, following the Django Girls tutorial.
-We also learned a bit of HTML, to make the layout prettier.

-Login and logout were really easy with Django.
-Next came IR reception, a stage that took us really long.
-The hardest part was finding a working IR library for UDOO Neo.
-The recommended libraries do not work on this board, since they are using "interrupts.h" - not available here.
-We finally found Neo GPIO, a GPIO library, together with an example written for the NEC infrared protocol.
-We followed the example to write our SONY receiver (since we had an available sony remote control).

-For sending, we found some NEC examples in the tutorials we had previously read for IR receiving.
-We quickly realised we have to work with Arduino, for real-time processing.

-After that came scheduling, that we easily implemented with APScheduler.
-We also tried Celery, but it was a bit too complicated for our home appliance app.

-All in all, it was a really fun experience.
-We got to work as a team and we also made a nicely working project.
-The main difficulties were finding GPIO libraries (and getting the receiver to work), making the web pages prettier and reflashing the board when it crashed (it has a weird bug and we had to reflash it a few times).